-Abstracts of faculty grants 2013
+Abstracts of school grants 2013

 Global arenas of knowledge: centre/periphery relations and change in knowledge production on a world scale

 R. Connell, F. Collyer, J. M. Maia & R. Morrell

 Organized knowledge has become a valuable commodity produced and exchanged on a global scale.
 The system of knowledge is socially structured, with some countries leading the process and obtaining greater economic and social benefit.
 This project examines in fine detail the formation of new bodies of knowledge and the socio-cultural factors shaping the inequalities of the system.
 It will draw on interviews, linked ethnographic fieldwork and quantitative publication data from both core and peripheral countries.
 The study will contribute to higher education policy, and lead the international research effort in this emerging field.

 Anticipation and decision-making skill: from testing to training

 D. O'Connor, P. Goodyear, M. J. Jacobson & J. Causer

 This project examines how experts anticipate and make decisions in dynamic, time constrained environments.
 The project will identify factors that contribute to the development of expertise and develop simulation-based training programs to facilitate the more rapid acquisition of the skills underpinning anticipation and decision making.